ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 ## Get Office 365 ATP

 Office 365 ATP Plan 2 is included in Office 365 Enterprise E5, Office 365 Education A5, and Microsoft 365 Business.
-If your subscription does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+If your subscription does not include Office 365 ATP, you can purchase ATP Plan 1 or ATP Plan 2 as an add-on to certain subscriptions.
 To learn more, see the following resources:

 - See [Office 365 Advanced Threat Protection (ATP) availability](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description#office-365-advanced-threat-protection-atp-availability) for a list of subscriptions that include ATP plans.